barronwei/ilp-settlement-general/README.md

 ## Usage

 In contrast to the currently available PayPal and XRP settlement engines, this general abstraction inputs a plugin that requires two methods: `handleIncomingTransaction` and `settleOutgoingTransaction`.
 With these two methods alone, this engine can run both direct and indirect payment settlements.

 Moreover, `configureAPI` and `subscribeAPI` are available to set up any platform's API.
 If `subscribeAPI` is not provided, the engine assumes that webhooks are needed to listen for incoming transactions and sets that route up. `eliminateAPI` is available to account for any actions necessary when shutting down the settlement engine.

 In order to authorize payments in an indirect payment flow, this abstraction utilizes `Next.js` to launch a server-side rendering of a React user interface for the counterparty.

+The test for handling incoming payments currently fails.

 ## TODO

 - [x] Dockerize the engine
 - [ ] Test Dockerfile
 - [ ] Add React interface to authorize payments for Stripe example
 - [ ] Complete general message controller and payment resolution
 - [ ] Refactor indirect payment flow